HST 202 Module #11

 THE RUNDOWN

 Hey, welcome to the work cited section!
 Here's where you'll find all the heavy hitters that inspired the content you've just consumed.
 Some might think citations are as dull as unbuttered toast, but nothing gets my intellectual juices flowing like a good reference list.
 Don't get me wrong, just because we've cited a source; doesn't mean we're always going to see eye-to-eye.
 But that's the beauty of it - it's up to you to chew on the material and come to conclusions.
 Listen, we've gone to great lengths to ensure these citations are accurate, but let's face it, we're all human.
 So, give us a holler if you notice any mistakes or suggest more sources.
 We're always looking to up our game.
-Ultimately, it's all about pursuing knowledge and truth, my friends.
+Ultimately, it's all about pursuing knowledge and truth.

 LEGAL MUMBO JUMBO